Bitcoin-Calendar/calendar-bot/docs/USAGE.md

 docker-compose run --rm nostr-bot-ru-test
 ```

-Key characteristics of test instances:
+Key characteristics of test instances as defined in `docker-compose.yml`:

+*   **Language Specific**: `nostr-bot-en-test` is configured for English, `nostr-bot-ru-test` for Russian via `BOT_PROCESSING_LANGUAGE`.
+*   **Test Keys**: They use `NOSTR_PRIVATE_KEY_ENT` and `NOSTR_PRIVATE_KEY_RUT` respectively.
-*   **Verbose Logging**: They default to more verbose logging settings (`LOG_LEVEL=debug`, `CONSOLE_LOG=true`) as defined in `docker-compose.yml`.
-This helps in debugging and verifying behavior.
+*   **Verbose Logging**: They default to more verbose logging settings (`LOG_LEVEL=debug`, `CONSOLE_LOG=true`).
-*   **Shared Event Files**: They use the same `events_en.csv` and `events_ru.csv` files as the production bots.
-*   **Logs and Metrics**: By default, logs and metrics from test runs will go into the same `./logs` and `./metrics` directories on your host machine.
+*   **Logs**: By default, logs from test runs will go into the same `./logs` directory on your host machine as production runs.
 If you prefer to keep test outputs separate, you can modify the `volumes` in `docker-compose.yml` for the test services (e.g., change `./logs:/app/logs` to `./logs-test:/app/logs`).

-## Automated Operation
+## Automated Operation (Cron Jobs)

-For regular posting, it's recommended to set up cron jobs to run the bot automatically.
+For regular posting, set up cron jobs to run the production bot services automatically.
 The bot is designed to run, process events for the current day, and then exit.

 ### With Docker (Recommended)

-If you are using the Docker setup, you will use `docker-compose run --rm <service-name>` in your cron jobs.
+Use `docker-compose run --rm <service-name>` in your cron jobs.
 This starts the specified production service, which runs its defined command and then exits.
 The `--rm` flag ensures the container is removed after completion.

 Modify your crontab (e.g., by running `crontab -e`) to include entries similar to the following.
-Ensure the path to your project directory (where `docker-compose.yml` is located) is correct.
+Ensure the path to your project directory (where `docker-compose.yml` is located) is correct. `docker-compose run` automatically loads variables from `.env` in that directory.
-When you use `docker-compose run`, it automatically looks for and loads environment variables from a `.env` file located in the same directory as your `docker-compose.yml` file, making them available to the container.
-This means your `NOSTR_PRIVATE_KEY_EN`, `NOSTR_PRIVATE_KEY_RU`, etc., defined in `.env` will be accessible to the bot services.

 ```cron
 # Bitcoin Calendar Bot Cron Jobs